ESW-NU/AutoAquaponics/README.md

 #Prototype for logging sensor data
-#This code has the following data logging functionality
+#This code has the following data logging functionality so far
 1. Print voltage of pH and temperature sensor every second
 2. Display a graph of pH and temperature sensor voltage every 5 sec
 3. Save the graphed pH and temperature sensor data into test2.csv